harness/developer-hub/docs/security-testing-orchestration/use-sto/set-up-sto-pipelines/set-up-baselines.md

   - When the release is ready to publish, merge the various branches into `1.2.4`.
   - Publish the release, merge `1.2.4` into `main`, create a new release branch such as `1.2.5`, and repeat the cycle.

-  Given this cadence, `1.2.4` more accurately reflects the baseline for the current sprint than `main`.
+  To support proper functioning of STO with this workflow, `1.2.4` more accurately reflects the baseline for the current sprint than `main`.
 Given a matching RegEx, the first scan after creating the branch establishes `1.2.4` as the current baseline.
 This remains the current baseline until `1.2.4` gets merged into `main` and `1.2.5` gets created and scanned.

 * RegEx baselines make it easier to track the introduction and remediation of specific vulnerabilities.
 The lifecycle of a specific vulnerability might run like this: